xaviercallens/travelsentimentanalysisCOVIDrecovery/Topic Modeling/readme.md

 - the path where we store the data : path = "../data/"
 - number of topics : ntopic = 5
 - A list of models to apply : model = ["NMF"]

 We used pandas 1.2.4.
+The notebook is prepared to use in colab